mist64/cbmsrc/README.md

 ## DOS_1571

-The Commodore 1571 DOS source, updated version (310654-05).
+The Commodore 1571 DOS source (3.0, 1986), updated version (310654-05).
 Extracted from 1571-source.d81 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks.

 # Credits